Skip to main content

 The PTC Emerging Scholar Program, formerly known as the PTC Young Scholar Program, seeks to recognize exceptional, up-and-coming scholars in the field of information and communications technologies.

-Selected applicants will be invited to present their research at PTC’s Annual Conference, PTC’26 in Honolulu, Hawaii, from 18 to 21 January 2026.
+Selected applicants will be invited to present their research at PTC’s Annual Conference, PTC’27 in Honolulu, Hawaiʻi, from 17 to 20 January 2027.

 Why apply?